radasian/GettingAndCleaningData/README.md

----
-title: "README file for Getting and Cleaning Data - Programming assignment"
+# README file for Getting and Cleaning Data - Programming assignment #

-author: "Radasian"
+## Author: Radasian
-date: "Sunday, January 18, 2015"
+Date: Sunday, January 18, 2015
-output: html_document
----

----
+##

 ## Summary
 The code in file *run_analysis.R* is used to tidy a data set which in its original form is spread across a number of files, is split into test and train data subsets, has numeric identifiers for its dimensions (Subject and Activity) and cryptic names for the measurement variables.

+The code in file *DownloadAndUnzip.R* can be run prior to running run_analysis.R should you wish to obtain the data from the internet source and extract it to a folder.

+*CodeBook.md* contains a brief description of the variables output by the script.

 High-level steps used are: